markusvaikjarv/blog_api/README.md

 Currently implemented:
 -
 - Creating an account (/user/register)
-- Logging in and responding with an access_token in
+- Logging in and responding with an access_token
 - Secure routes that require authorization (/create/posts)
-- Authorization middleware that verifies and decodes the token, extraxts information from JWT payload
+- Authorization middleware that verifies and decodes the token, extracts information from JWT payload
 - Integration tests
 - Configured to run with TypeScript and compile code/restart Node at every save